EmrullahCelk/data_pipeline/README.md

   <li>Copy the project files to the server using WinSCP.
 Please make sure you copy the <strong>requirements.txt</strong> and <strong>.env</strong> files to the root directory of the project.<br>
   <li>To update system packages for the project, execute the following commands in the PuTTY terminal:</li>
   <ul>
-    <code>sudo apt-get update</code>: Updates the package manager's (APT) repository databases.</li>
-    <code>sudo apt-get install python3</code>: Installs the latest version of Python 3 on the system.
-This command provides the Python execution environment required for the project to run.</li>
     <code>sudo apt install postgresql-server-dev-all</code>: Installs the PostgreSQL development files.</li>
   </ul>
   <li>To install the necessary Python packages, use the requirements.txt file.:</li>